ilachill/MK-TFHE/README.md

 MK-TFHE is a proof-of-concept implementation of a multi-key version of TFHE.
 The code is written on top of the TFHE library (https://tfhe.github.io/tfhe/).

-MK-TFHE is described in the paper "Multi-Key Homomophic Encryption from TFHE" by Hao Chen, Ilaria Chillotti, Yongsoo Song.
+MK-TFHE is described in the paper "Multi-Key Homomophic Encryption from TFHE" by Hao Chen, Ilaria Chillotti, Yongsoo Song (https://eprint.iacr.org/2019/116).

 We report below the TFHE readme, giving details on the original library and instructions for the dependencies and installation.
 We refer to their webpage for more details.